Choosing a photographer

 Like our wedding albums, our portrait and parent albums are made by the brilliant people over at Queensberry in New Zealand.
 We use them because we genuinely believe that they’re the world’s best album-makers.
 The covers are gorgeous, the prints are rich, crisp and perfect and the workmanship is like nothing we’ve seen anywhere else.

 - Guestbook.
 Lots of our couples choose a guestbook for their wedding reception, containing a mix of their favourite engagement photos as well as some blank pages for their friends and family to fill in with lovely words.
+These start at $1770.

 - Parent albums.
 Thank Mum and Dad for everything they’ve done, by designing a custom album filled with their favourite images from the wedding day.
+Custom parent albums can be added to your wedding package at a discounted price of $990 or we can also do a mini version of your album for $690.

 - Story albums.
 By the time you get to your wedding or even your engagement session, the odds are good that Jo will have tricked you into saying some lovely things about each other.
 Why not incorporate some of those beautiful quotes alongside your photos (subtly of course) in an album that literally tells your story?
+There are lots of options, with prices starting from $1770.

 Smaller prints and Coffee Table Collections